Nuitka/Nuitka/README.rst

   * The ``clang`` compiler on macOS X or FreeBSD.

   * The MinGW64 [#]_ C11 compiler on Windows, ideally the one based on gcc 6 or higher.
-The AnaConda compilers [#]_ are suitable too, even if you use CPython, they are the easiest installation method.
+The Anaconda compilers [#]_ are suitable too, even if you use CPython, they are the easiest installation method.

-  * Visual Studio 2017 or higher on Windows [#]_, older versions may work, but are not officially supported.
-Configure to use English language pack for best results (Nuitka filters away garbage outputs, but only for that language).
+  * Visual Studio 2017 or higher on Windows [#]_, older versions may work but are not officially supported.
+Configure to use the English language pack for best results (Nuitka filters away garbage outputs, but only for that language).

-  * On Windows the ``clang-cl`` compiler on Windows can be used if provided if you use the ``CC`` environmentvariable to point to it, *and* you also have MSVC installed.
+  * On Windows the ``clang-cl`` compiler on Windows can be used if provided if you use the ``CC`` environment variable to point to it, *and* you also have MSVC installed.